Table of Contents

 Astaxanthin does not have a recommended dose, but is normally taken at 2 – 12mg per day.
 [17-18]

 Lutein is another carotenoid with antioxidant effects.
 Although usually associated with healthy vision, it also has a beneficial effect on the skin.
 It enhances the protective properties of the skin by improving its hydration and elasticity.
 Lipid peroxidation may occur under UV exposure to the skin.
 This may be one of the reasons for faster ageing of the skin and skin disease.
 Lutein has been shown in studies to strengthen protection of the skin against these negative effects.
 [19-21]

 Interesting results came from research in which women took 20mg of lutein daily for three months.
 Based on this, they improved the protective properties of the skin from harmful UV radiation by 22% compared to the control group not taking lutein.

 Food sources for lutein:

 The body cannot produce lutein itself, so it is necessary to ensure its intake through a varied diet or supplements.
 Its sources include broccoli, spinach, kale, pumpkin, camu-camu powder, chlorella and egg yolk.
 Like other carotenoids, combine it with fats for better absorption.
 [23-24]

-Lutein does not have a fixed daily recommended intake.
-However, beneficial effects were seen with amounts ranging from 6 to 20 mg per day.
+Lutein does not have a fixed daily recommended dose.
+However, beneficial effects were seen with amounts ranging from 6 to 20mg per day.
 [23-24]

 5. Tyrosine promotes natural skin colouring